Review: Line Chronic 101 Skis · 2024

 Expert Reviews of the Line Chronic 101 Skis

-Jake Renner The symmetrical twin-tip design of the Chronic 101 makes it well-suited for freestyle and park skiing, allowing skiers to effortlessly ski switch and perform tricks in both directions.
+Jake Renner The symmetrical twin-tip design of the Chronic 101 makes it well suited for freestyle and park skiing, allowing skiers to effortlessly ski switch and perform tricks in both directions.
 The ski's moderate flex pattern strikes a balance between stability at higher speeds and playfulness for tricks and jumps.

 When it comes to performance, the Chronic 101 offers a dynamic and lively ride.
-The camber underfoot provides reliable edge hold and precise carving on firm snow, while the rocker in the tip and tail enhances maneuverability, floatation in powder, and forgiveness in variable conditions.
+The camber underfoot provides reliable edge hold and precise carving on firm snow, while the rocker in the tip and tail enhances maneuverability, flotation in powder, and forgiveness in variable conditions.

-Whether you're hitting jumps in the terrain park, exploring groomed runs, or venturing off-piste, the Chronic 101 skis excel at adapting to various terrain and conditions.
+Whether hitting jumps in the terrain park, exploring groomed runs, or venturing off-piste, the Chronic 101 skis excel at adapting to various terrain and conditions.
 They offer a good blend of versatility, agility, and all-mountain performance.

 Review Ratings